bucsspring2024/final-project-cs110-final/README.md

     score(): Responsible for displaying the score on the screen.

     ameloop(): Creates and organizes everything that is used in the actual game.
-This includes but is not limited to drawing the game board, accounting for collisions between the ball, paddle, and walls, and changing the score when a goal is scored.
+This includes but is not limited to drawing the game board, accounting for collisions between the puck, bumper, and walls, and changing the score when a goal is scored.

     endscreenloop(): Creates the end screen that displays the winner of the game and the final score when one of the teams reaches the maximum score.